Want to protect your home from damp?

 Some brands use different names for similar colours to their competitors.
 For example, Marley Old English Dark Red is a close match to Redland Farmhouse Red.

 Ask for a colour match or leave a note with your order.

-How Many Roof Tile Vents Do I Need?
+How Many Roof Ventilation Tiles Do I Need?

-Finding the right number of roof tile vents can be more of an art than a science.
+Finding the right number of roof ventilation tiles can be more of an art than a science.
 It depends on your house’s age, property type and location.

 It would be useful to ask for advice from a professional roofing expert, but you might want to make your own estimate.